-Steve Hoffacker, CAPS, CEAC, SHSS, conducts several training classes each year (averaging more than two a month) in West Palm Beach, Florida (and other locations such as Lecanto, FL, Hartford, CT, Springfield, MA, Pittsfield, MA, Chattanooga, TN, Waverly, OH, North Canton, OH, Chicago, IL, Kirkwood, MO, Arlington, TX, and St. Peters, MO) such as the "Certified Aging In Place Specialist (CAPS)" designation through a joint program of the NAHB and AARP, which you can attain after completion of the three-day program.
-He also teaches the two-day "Universal Design/Build" class and several one-day classes and workshops for aging-in-place professionals and providers from the fields of remodeling, new construction, health care, design, architecture, home health, occupational and physical therapy, durable medical equipment, building materials, and several others.
+Steve Hoffacker, CAPS, CEAC, SHSS, conducts several training classes each year (averaging more than two a month) in West Palm Beach, Florida (and other locations such as Lecanto, FL, Hartford, CT, Springfield, MA, Pittsfield, MA, Springfield, MO, Kirkwood, MO, Chattanooga, TN, Waverly, OH, North Canton, OH, Chicago, IL, Kirkwood, MO, Morgantown, WV, Arlington, TX, and St. Peters, MO) such as the "Certified Aging In Place Specialist (CAPS)" designation through a joint program of the NAHB and AARP, which you can attain after completion of the three-day program.
+He also teaches the two-day "Universal Design/Build" class and several one-day classes and workshops for aging in place professionals and providers from the fields of remodeling, construction, real estate, health care, design, architecture, home health, occupational and physical therapy, durable medical equipment, building materials, and several others.
 He also provides floor plan reviews and analysis of aging in place and universal design functions and features within a home - already existing ones or planned new construction - and discusses how related concepts such as visitability, accessibility, and adaptability fit into your overall aging-in-place design and renovation strategies.

 Regardless of the type, size, or age of a home or apartment that people currently have, they want to remain living in their present homes for as long as they can.
 Some people may eventually move into another home later on, but their current home or apartment (owned or rented) needs to be treated as if this is their forever home.
 Many people already have found their forever home (because they really like it, they love the location, or they can't afford to replace it) and will stay in that home for the long-term.